 Changing for your exam, removing metal, and care for new tattoos

-- GRH's policy requires all patients to change clothing into a hospital gown for an MRI examination, regardless of obvious metal.
+- Our policy requires all patients to change clothing into a hospital gown for an MRI examination, regardless of obvious metal.
 Modern athletic wear for example can contain metallic fibers.
 These fibers have been documented to cause burns.

 - You must remove all metallic objects from your body including piercings, dermal piercings and jewellery.